alyakin314/alyakin314.github.io/index.md

 I am a medical student at Washington University in Saint Louis School of Medicine.
 I am currently applying for the 2026 Neurological Surgery Match.
+My research is in applying statistical and computational approachces to neuroscience, neurosurgery, and medicine at large.

 ### Road So Far